 Creating homes and buildings fit for the future in the face of a changing climate is clearly overdue but in light of the changes, what will the new regulations mean for the construction industry?

-Keystone Insights is a series of video interviews with housebuilders and consultants sharing their views on sustainability, fabric first design and how to meet our regulatory targets.
+Keystone Insights is a series of video interviews with Housebuilders, SAP Assessors and Consultants sharing their views on sustainability, fabric first design and how to meet our regulatory targets.

 Jon Moss – Redrow